jjvanzon/Circular-Language-Spec/spec/classes/classes.md

 ![](images/Classes.008.png)

-But the Encircle notation itself might include objects to serve as a class or prototype for another object:
+But the Circular notation itself might include objects to serve as a class or prototype for another object:

 ![](images/Classes.011.png)